eljefe303030/Melius/README.md

 ## Changelog

-3.0.4 **This version is save safe.** Performance improvment and visual changes.
+3.0.5 **This version is save safe.** Hotfix that fixes installation error related to a mod being removed from Nexus.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)